im-deepfriedwater/typescript-cookbook/tsconfig.md

 ### What is a TSCONFIG file
 The TypeScript compiler is extensively configurable.
 It figures out what settings are on through parsing a file known as `tsconfig.json`.
 If the TypeScript compiler finds a `tsconfig.json` file then it automatically considers the directory it is in as the root directory of a TypeScript project.
 The following are various fields you can have in your file.
 Don't forget it is a JSON file, so we follow normal JSON syntax.
+You can generate a default file by going to a TypeScript project in your terminal and running `tsc --init`.

 ### Compiler Options
 The options in here tell TypeScript how to compile your files.
 In here is where you can specify how strict or un-strict you prefer TypeScript to be when it checks your code.